 A November 2020 vote from residents of the state-approved sports betting in 55 of the 64 parishes.
-The ensuing legislative and regulatory process has dragged on longer that expected.
-That is why legal betting options are still not available at this time.
+The ensuing legislative and regulatory process has dragged on longer than expected.
+However, it looks like that by late January or early February, residents in those 55 Louisiana parishes will have an excellent assortment of online sportsbooks to choose from.

-Louisiana has a massive casino industry, and that should help drive sports betting when it finally launches.
-The nine parishes that voted against sports betting where not included in any legislation, but that won’t limit those citizens from making bets on sports.
+The nine parishes that voted against sports betting were not included in any legislation, but that won’t limit those citizens from making bets on sports in other parts of the state.

-One of the biggest questions for legal sports betting has been answered.
-Along with retail sportsbooks tied to existing casinos, online sports betting is also part of the rollout plans.
+One of the biggest questions for Louisiana bookmakers has been answered.
+Along with retail books tied to existing casinos, online sportsbooks are also part of the rollout plans.

-There are 20 licensed casinos or racinos in the state of Louisiana, and there are also three tribal casinos currently in operation.
-It is expected that all of these properties will eventually apply for a license to offer legal sports betting.
+There are 20 licensed commercial casinos or racinos in the state of Louisiana along with three tribal casinos that are currently in operation.
+It is expected that all of these properties will eventually apply for a license to offer regulated wagering on sports.

-Of the 20 licensed gaming venues, eight of the biggest companies have submitted their applications.
-More companies are expected to join this list in the coming days.
+Of the 20 licensed gaming venues, most of the biggest companies have submitted their applications.
+However, this number has been growing and is expected to eventually become all of them.

 A few of the initial bills that were introduced did not include provisions for mobile or online wagering.
 As the industry continues to prepare for an official launch, mobile sportsbook apps will be an important part of the landscape.